QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/multi-currency.md

 # 0=Vault
 # 3=GemsEconomy with Multi-Currency on
 # 4=TNE with Multi-Currency on
+# 5=CoinsEngine with Multi-Currency on (experimental)
+# 6=Treasury with Multi-Currency on (experimental)
 # DO NOT TOUCH THIS IF YOU DON'T KNOW WHAT IT DOES.
 ASK FOR SUPPORT BEFORE TOUCHING THIS!
 economy-type: 0
 ```

-Set `economy-type` to `3` or `4` will enable the Multi-Currency feature.
+Set `economy-type` to `3-6` will enable the Multi-Currency feature.
-Note: Only one processor can be enabled in same time which mean once you choose `3` or `4`, Vault will be disabled.
+Note: Only one processor can be enabled in same time which mean once you choose `3-6`, Vault will be disabled.

 ## Set default currency